sunflowersoft/hudup-ext/3_implementation/bin/net/hudup/readme.txt

 When you uncompress hudup-${version}-*.zip, there are a respective hudup-*.jar module and shell command files used to execute such jar module.
 You should copy runtime-lib.jar to the same directory with such jar module for running successfully.
 You can copy these jar modules to your application's library directory in order to develop new software.

-Thank you for enjoying product
+Thank you for enjoying product.
 Best regards,

-Prof. Loc Nguyen, PhD, MD, MBA
+Mr. Loc Nguyen,
-Poet and Mathematician,
-Director of International Engineering and Technology Institute,
-ORCID: 0000-0001-5192-8106,
-ResearcherID: F-7019-2014,
+Independent Scholar,
 Homepage: www.locnguyen.net,
 Email: ng_phloc@yahoo.com,
 Tel: 84-975250362

+---
+P/S: Current version of JRE and JDK is 1.8.0.
+Current version of Hudup is 11.
+The last built date is June 22, 2018.